 PROFILE: The Xerox Foundation is the philanthropic arm of its corporate namesake, and operates under the belief that “a successful corporation must be an active participant in society.”
-As of this writing, total annual giving from the foundation has come in at an even $13.5 million each year over the past several years.
+The foundation’s giving is fairly broad in scope, and offers three grantmaking programs: Community Involvement, Science Consultant, and the FIRST Robotics and LEGO League.

 While the Xerox Foundation's three programs do not reflect a focus on the environment, the foundation has nonetheless committed itself to environmental affairs.
 Indeed, Xerox gave 6.8% of its overall giving to support conservation in 2013 alone.
 Its environmental conservation giving supports nonprofits "that work toward the goal of a sustainable world."
 It conducts education-related grantmaking through its FIRST Robotics and LEGO League program, which invests in STEM education directly related to developing innovative robotics programs.
 It also invests in STEM education through its Xerox Science Consultant program, which seeks to improve student attitudes towards science.
 The foundation envisioned Xerox Science Consultants in order to deliver "hands-on science lessons to students in grades 4-6 that 'make science cool.'"
 XEROX's science education grants have undergone a deep evolution in order to streamline operations.